prefix-dev/pixi/docs/features/lockfile.md

 ```yaml
 version: 4
 ```
-The pixi is backward compatible with the lock file, but not forward compatible.
+Pixi is backward compatible with the lock file, but not forward compatible.
 This means that you can use an older lock file with a newer version of `pixi`, but not the other way around.

 ## Your lock file is big